KaniBog/global-layoffs-mysql-project/README.md

 > *“Layoffs were not a single wave — they were a multi-year, compounding cycle."*

 ---
-###🧠 Why This Matters
+### 🧠 Why This Matters
 Rolling totals expose something the raw numbers hide:
--Companies downsized continuously, not sporadically -Economic uncertainty became a sustained condition -Workforce reductions became part of corporate strategy, not just crisis response -“Recovery periods” never fully materialized
+- Companies downsized continuously, not sporadically
+- Economic uncertainty became a sustained condition
+- Workforce reductions became part of corporate strategy, not just crisis response
+- “Recovery periods” never fully materialized

 This visualization makes it impossible to ignore: